Kickstarter vs Gamefound: which one is right for you?

 While Kickstarter and Gamefound are similar, each offers its own advantages.

 Established creators who already have a large audience may see similar results using either platform.
-Therefore, Gamefound, with its stronger features and built-in pledge manager may be more attractive to them.
+Therefore, Gamefound, with its stronger features may be more attractive to them.

 But for smaller, independent creators, the size of Kickstarter’s audience and the relative newness of Gamefound may sway you more towards Kickstarter.
-Gamefound has only recently opened the door to all creators, so there’s not a lot of data on how well smaller creators have done yet.
+They have a much bigger ecosystem, and there’s more chance to get more eyeballs on your game.

-It’s also difficult to say whether the crowdfunding platform itself would make a major difference in whether a game funds and how well it performs overall.
+It’s also difficult to say whether the crowdfunding platform itself would make a major difference in whether a game gets funded and how well it performs overall.
 You can’t exactly run the same campaign on both platforms and see which does better.
-This would definitely confuse backers and it would also be difficult to know which backers saw the game on both platforms and why they chose one over the other.
+This would definitely confuse backers, and it would also be difficult to know which backers saw the game on both platforms and why they chose one over the other.

 Ultimately, it’s your decision which crowdfunding platform you will use and hopefully this article has given you some insights into whether Kickstarter vs Gamefound is the best option for you.